 Monetary assets and liabilities denominated in currencies other than EC\$ are translated to EC\$ at rates of exchange prevailing at the reporting date.
 Non-monetary assets and liabilities denominated in currencies other than EC\$ are translated to EC\$ at rates of exchange prevailing at the date of the transaction.
 Revenue and expenses are translated using the average foreign exchange rate for the year.
+Foreign exchange gains and losses resulting from the settlement of such translations at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss.

-Notes to the Separate Financial Statements For Year Ended March 31, 2021 (Expressed in Eastern Caribbean Dollars)
+Notes to the Separate Financial Statements For Year Ended March 31, 2022 (Expressed in Eastern Caribbean Dollars)